 With all of the forecasts, we can’t just take into account the most optimistic/pie-in-the-sky outlook.
 We need to take into account that the majority of startups fail completely — and a significant amount of the non-failures just squeak by.
 We then apply a discount rate to these forecast that accounts for the risk inherent in them.
 We determine this rate according to the subject’s lifecycle stage (seed/startup/early/expansion/later).
 All of these numbers should be based on empirical data sources that are as trustworthy as possible.

 Constructing a valuation in this way helps the founder have meaningful valuation conversations with investors and steers the conversation toward the real assumptions that drive value.
-Without this type of valuation, everybody is just shooting from the hip when talking about value.”
+Without this type of valuation, everybody is just shooting from the hip when talking about how to value a startup.”

 “Anchoring valuation in recent and comparable M&A deals or venture investments is often the most common way both founders and investors look at startup valuation, in my experience.
 Given the lack of much alternative, I think this is a fair way of looking at startup valuation.

-Of course, the downside of this valuation approach is that a startup’s valuation can hugely change depending on the market conditions.
+Of course, the downside of this valuation approach is that a startup’s valuation can hugely change depending on the market conditions, so be sure you know which valuation method is right for your startup company.
 For example, a certain type of startup might be in vogue versus another kind of startup, which will make a lot of startup valuation subject to investor whims and trends.
 However, this broader phenomenon is not unique to startups and exists in all financial markets.”

 “I would recommend using an emerging methodology called ‘customer-based corporate valuation.’
 It is more diagnostic and accurate because it infers and incorporates the most important determinants of corporate valuation — customer acquisition, retention, and monetization — directly into the valuation model, while traditional models do not.